Chapter 1· Turning Signs (Contents) References blog

 First, have a look out the window.
 When you do that, you naturally look at some objects out there while the rest of the scene remains in the background, as it were.

 Next, look at the window glass rather than through it.
 (You will probably focus on some specific marks on it or flaws in it, but we will call this ‘looking at the glass.’)
-Immediately you lose your view of the objects outside, or at least they are all relegated to the background, since the glass itself becomes the object of your attention.
+Immediately you lose your view of the objects outside, since the glass itself becomes the object of your attention.
 The window itself is now ‘outside’ and is no longer working for you as a transparent medium.

 However, a third-person observer of this experiment could say that now your eyes are working as transparent media.
 They were already functioning as media before, when you were reading through the glass rather than reading the glass or the marks on it.
 But unlike the glass, they continue to function as media now because they are still ‘transparent.’
 An observer trained in psychophysics and equipped with some kind of brain scanner might even say that your eyes work as media because patterns of light, by affecting the retina in each of your eyes, function transparently as signs of external objects reflecting the light, and these signs are read by your brain as a scene composed of objects in your visual field.
 Likewise, if these words mean anything to you, it's because your brain interprets them as a thought-scene, a statement, composed of objects in your mental field, inhabitants of meaning space.